Applying to UT Exchange Programs

 These programs often require significant prerequisite coursework.

-Red McCombs School of Business Exchanges
+McCombs School of Business (BBA and MBA programs)

 The McCombs School of Business has separate exchange agreements with certain business schools abroad.
 MBA and BBA exchange programs follow their own nomination, admission and administrative procedures.
 If you are interested in participating in an exchange program with the Business School, follow the steps provided by the Business School and contact the Business School Exchange Coordinators with any questions: